merlinz01/goloki/README.md

 # GoLoki

+> Warning: This library has not even been proven to work correctly and is not being maintained.
+Use at your own risk.

 GoLoki is a Go library that allows programs to send log messages to Loki, a component of Grafana.
 Log messages are sent as [JSON data in HTTP POST requests](https://github.com/grafana/loki/blob/main/docs/sources/reference/api.md#ingest-logs).
 Logs may include structured metadata which is all metadata that does not match a key in `logger.MetadataLabels`.

 ## Usage